 - LED (Light-Emitting Diode):

-- LEDs are also known as solid state lighting.
-LEDs use much less electricity than both incandescent and compact florescent lights are clearly an emerging trend.
-Learn more about LED lighting at: lightingfacts.com
+- LEDs are also known as solid-state lighting.
+LEDs use much less electricity than incandescent and compact florescent lights.
+LED lighting is clearly an emerging trend.

 Building Materials & Techniques: